Hepatitis E is an infection spread mainly through food and water that affects the liver.

 People who are immunosuppressed, particularly after organ transplants, can develop chronic infection, which may lead to severe liver disease.

-Most infections do not need treatment.
+Most infections do not need treatment because they self-resolve.
 Severe infection and chronic infection can be treated with antiviral tablets.